hchapman/LiveFit/README.md

   change any display information. **When this is enabled, use "Drop Tracking Points" to clear the lock and enable tracking again**.
 Suggested to use this while working examples on the board, so that data is not dropped unexpectedly.
-- **Fit after**: Minimum number of points which must be detected before the program will consider fitting a parametric equation to the trajectory.
-- **3 point fit**: Whether to use a "3 points=Quadratic" type fit or a full on regression when creating the parametric fits.
 - **Clip track to projector**: Whether or not to ignore blobs which are not in front of the projector screen.
 Suggested if you will be in the camera's frame so that the camera can ignore you entirely and focus on the balls.